RodrigoACG/m0_be_conditionals/self_eval.md

 1. If you could do this assignment over, what would you do differently?
 -If I would do this assignment over I would reach out for help and write a bit more note down.
 1. What about your thinking, learning, or work today brought you the most satisfaction?
 Why?
--The things that brought me the most satisfactions was seeing my code work.git add .
+-The things that brought me the most satisfactions was seeing my code work.